 It sounds weird, but it really does work!

 I first used it to secure the ends of canvases I was about to ship.
-Instead of using two rubber bands, I just cut a lengths of this and wrapped the canvas top and bottom.
+Instead of using two rubber bands, I just cut a length of this and wrapped the canvas top and bottom.
 It kept the canvases rolled tightly and was easier to use than rubber bands.

 I also used it to secure large Kreinik spools.
-I never can get the thread end into this spool securely.
+I can never get the thread end into this spool securely.
 I wrapped it with the end unsecured in Amazing tape.
 The thread is neat (no more tangles) and I will be able to see the thread color easily.

 I sealed the top and then did each side.
 The top didn’t stay sealed while I worked but it was easy to reseal.
 My bag was a bit narrow and I had a big blob of thread, so it didn’t stay sealed at the fold.
-Even so, it controlled the thread, making to great for storage.
+Even so, it controlled the thread, making it great for storage.

 This is one cool product!